fahim-42/sk-solutions/README.md

-# SK Solutions - an start-up IT company.
+# SK Solutions - a start-up IT company.

 This project built using css, bootstrap (css framework) and react (javascript framework).
-Watch this site[SK Solutions](https://sk-solutions.netlify.app).
+Watch this site [SK Solutions](https://sk-solutions.netlify.app).

 ## Available Functions